DrJohnWagner/PDSUtilities/README.md

 automatically based upon the specified or calculated `rows` and `cols`.

 The `title` can be supplied either as a string or a `dict` according to the plotly specification.
-The default `dict` that is created when `title` is a string is:
+As an example, the default `dict` that is created when `title` is a string is:
 ```
 title = { 'text': title, 'x': 0.5, 'xanchor': "center" }
 ```

-Specifying `cumulative = True` yields cumulative histograms for each `target` variable, or the entire dataset if `target = None`.
+Specifying `cumulative = True` produces cumulative histograms for each `target` variable, or the entire dataset if `target = None`.

 The `barmode` argument can be any of `"stack"`, `"group"` or `"overlay"`, and `opacity` is used only when `barmode` is `"overlay"` to specify the opacity of the bars.

+The `bins` argument can be either an `int` or a `dict` and suggests a maximum number of bins to use for numerical columns.
+When `bins` is an `int`, this argument applies to all columns in the dataframe.
+Note that the default value, `bins = 0`, specifies that plotly should choose the value automatically.
+When `bins` is a `dict` it specifies the maximum number of bins for those columns in the dictionary, where keys are column names and values are bins.

 The `hovermode` argument controls the hover text and markers displayed as the cursor hovers over values in plotly plots and can be any of `"x"`, `"y"`, `"x unified"` or `"y unified"`, with the same meaning